Frank Rijkaard: Ajax

 Rijkaard was born in Amsterdam.
 His father Herman (1935–2010) was a Surinamese footballer who arrived in the Netherlands along with the father of Ruud Gullit and his mother Neel is Dutch; the two boys grew up playing football together in the city.
 Rijkaard was just 17 when Ajax coach Leo Beenhakker gave him his senior squad debut on 23 August 1980.
 He made an immediate impact, scoring the third goal in a 4–2 away victory over Go Ahead Eagles, the first league match in the 1980–81 season.
 He would play another 23 games for Ajax in his first season, netting four goals.
 In 1981–82, he won his first league championship with Ajax and went on to successfully defend the title the following season.

 Rijkaard stayed at Ajax for seven-and-a-half seasons.
 During this period, he won the Dutch league championship three times (1981–82, 1982–83, 1984–85) and the Dutch Cup three times (1982–83, 1985–86, 1986–87).
 In the 1986–87 season, he won the Cup Winners' Cup with Ajax over Lokomotiv Leipzig, winning 1–0.

+Sporting and Zaragoza

 In September 1987, what would have been Rijkaard's third season (1987–88) under Dutchman Johan Cruyff as head coach, Rijkaard stormed off the training field and vowed never to play under him again.
 He was subsequently signed by Sporting CP, but he signed too late to be eligible to play in any competition.
 He was immediately loaned out to Real Zaragoza, but upon completing his first season at Zaragoza was signed by AC Milan.